HanDuyNguyen/HanDuyNguyen.github.io/index.md

 ## About
 My full name is Han Duy Nguyen.
-I am a Data Science enthusiast who is interested in applications of Artificial Intelligient for solving real world's problems.
+I am a Data Science enthusiast who is interested in applications of Artificial Intelligient for solving real world problems.
 Currently, I am a sixth year PhD student at the Mathematical Science department, Carnegie Mellon University.

 ## Research